Awards and honors

 awardee

-According to the will of the founder, scientific work on the following focal points can be awarded:
+According to the founder’s wishes, scientific work in the following areas can be recognized:

 • Rapid methods for the detection of harmful substances on and in food,